tjj9020/kinable/PROJECT_PLAN.md

     *   **Configuration:** Store region-specific configuration in environment variables or parameters, never hardcode.
     *   **API Gateway:** Use regional endpoints (not edge-optimized) to prepare for future multi-region routing.
     *   **CloudFormation Outputs:** Export all resource names/ARNs as outputs to simplify cross-referencing.
+    *   **Observability Strategy:** Ensure logs, metrics, and CloudWatch dashboards are designed to be region-specific by default, with cross-region aggregation considered a later enhancement.

 ---